dmeenhuis/vscode-es7-javascript-react-snippets/README.md

 ## Note

 This is a fork of [ES7 React/Redux/React-Native/JS Snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets).
-This fork uses semi-colons.
+This fork uses semi-colons and has improved TypeScript support.

 ## Search command